 The responsibility of the surveyor is to identify the location and condition of the land as provided by the legal description and title commitment.
 It is the attorney’s jobs to determine the legalities of owning that property.
 Having a boundary survey performed will provide the attorneys with the information needed to advise the client.

-Information provided should not be considered legal advice and all buyers, agents and title companies should consult their attorneys for legal advice.
+Information provided should not be considered legal advice and all buyers, agents and title insurance policy companies should consult their attorneys for legal advice.